MyGet/MyGetDocs/Docs.Site/Docs/How-To/Publish-to-MyGet-from-a-VSTS-build.markdown

 In the NuGet Publisher build task, make sure the generated packages can be found.
 The path/pattern will have to be configured correctly (the default usually works fine).
 The feed type is an *External NuGet feed*.

-Before being able to select the **NuGet Server Endpoint**, click the **Manage** button on the right.You will first need to add a new endpoint to the VSTS configuration.
+Before being able to select the **NuGet Server Endpoint**, click the **Manage** button on the right.
+You will first need to add a new endpoint to the VSTS configuration.

 In the toolbar, hit **New Service Endpoint | Generic** and configure your MyGet feed: